bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/graph.rst

 By default, the :class:`~bokeh.models.graphs.StaticLayoutProvider` model draws straight-line paths between the supplied node positions.
-To set explicit edge paths, supply lists of paths to the :class:`bokeh.models.sources.ColumnDataSource` data source of the ``edge_renderer``.
+To set explicit edge paths, supply lists of paths to the :class:`bokeh.models.ColumnDataSource` data source of the ``edge_renderer``.
 The :class:`~bokeh.models.graphs.StaticLayoutProvider` model looks for these paths in the ``"xs"`` and ``"ys"`` columns of the data source.
 The paths should be in the same order as the ``"start"``